 How to Start

 - Start with the open carrier in a spot that your cat can access throughout the day.

 - Make it an everyday object.
-This not only gives your cat a chance to explore the carrier at its own leisure but also makes a normal thing for it in the home.
-When your cat is in a carrier, it is usually being transported to the vet.
+This not only gives your cat a chance to explore the carrier at their own leisure but also makes a normal thing in the home.
+When your cat is in a carrier, they are usually being transported to the vet.
 Your cat has learned to associate its carrier as the precursor to the vet.

 - One helpful thing to do is place an item of clothing with your scent on it or to spray your carrier with Feliway to make the space a happy place.

-Feeding all meals in the carrier without closing the door teaches the cat it gets a reward if it enters the space.
+Feeding all meals in the carrier without closing the door teaches your cat that they get a reward if they enter the space.
 If your cat has an aversion to the carrier, begin by placing the meal outside of the carrier, then slowly move the bowl closer to the carrier over multiple days or weeks.
-You may have to start off with the meal away from the carrier if your cat is extremely scared of the carrier.
+You may have to start off with the meal away from the carrier if your cat is extremely scared of it.
 You can use extra tasty treats that your cat loves for this process as well.

 Once your cat is comfortable voluntarily stepping into the kennel, begin adding cues such as “kennel up.”
 Close the carrier after your cat has stepped in, say your cue, and then reward with a high value treat.
 Fun fact: most cats love meat flavored baby food.
 When rewarding, be sure to place the high value treat in the carrier with your cat.
 Now that your cat recognizes the cue, start closing the carrier the moment your cat enters the carrier.